accrazed/ao/I_The Desiring-Machines/1_Desiring-Production/Connective Synthesis.md

 The connective "labor"/energy in this process is described as [[Libido]]

 When the productive connections pass from machines to the [[Body Without Organs]], then another law is imposed on those connections - that of [[Disjunctive Synthesis]].
 A part of the energy of [[Libido]] turns into [[Numen]]

+Connective synthesis in anoedipal form follows the rules of [[partial and nonspecific]] objects, as opposed to oedipalized [[global and specific]] objects.